-The command history buffer also allows you to reuse previous command arguments as well as to modify previous command lines.
+The command history buffer also lets you reuse previous command arguments as well as modify previous command lines.
 For information on these features, see the csh(1) reference page.

-8.2.4 Filename Completion
+8.2.4 File Name Completion

-The C shell allows you to enter a portion of a filename or pathname at the shell prompt, and the shell will automatically match and complete the name.
-This feature saves you time when you are trying to display long, unique filenames.
+The C shell lets you enter a portion of a file name or pathname at the shell prompt, and the shell automatically will match and complete the name.
+This feature saves you time when you are trying to display long, unique file names.
 For example, assume that you have the file meetings_sales_status in your current directory.
 To display a long listing of the file, enter the following command: